StepanPise/Sorting-Image-Files-Using-AI-And-Datamining/README.md

-A Python desktop application that organizes and sorts photos using metadata and AI-powered face recognition.
-In progress
+In-progress image sorting application that organizes photos based on metadata and detected faces.
+Future features may include prompt-based photo search.